daisybio/OpenLabFramework/README.md

 https://github.com/NanoCAN/OpenLabFramework/wiki

+A demo is available at http://www.nanocan.dk/openlabframework/demo (user: admin, password: demo0815)

 For more information about our center, as well as for contact details: http://www.nanocan.org

 __Important note__: OpenLabFramework has been developed on grails 2.2.x and is only guaranteed to work with this version.
 Hint: Use [gvmtool](http://gvmtool.net) if you need to conveniently install and use several grails versions in parallel.